SNOWDOME FOUNDATION LTD and

 All Officers are expected to act with the utmost integrity and objectivity, striving at all times to enhance the reputation and performance of Snowdome.

 Snowdome views breaches of this Code as serious misconduct.
-If Officers become aware of any breaches of this Code, the matter must be reported immediately to the Chair of the Audit and Risk Committee.
-The Audit & Risk Committee Chair has the responsibility to report the breach to the Board and to advise the individual of the outcome and actions implemented.
+If Officers become aware of any breaches of this Code, the matter must be reported immediately to the Chair of the Finance Audit & Risk Committee.
+The Finance Audit & Risk Committee Chair has the responsibility to report the breach to the Board and to advise the individual of the outcome and actions implemented.

 Policy History Established: September 2011